Highlander (franchise): Future

 In 2008, Summit Entertainment bought the franchise's rights, with the intention to remake the original 1986 film.
 The writers Art Marcum and Matt Holloway and producer Peter Davis were attached to the project at one point.
-Justin Lin and several other entries in the Fast and Furious films, signed on to direct the remake.
+Justin Lin signed on to direct the remake.
 The film's reported title is Highlander: The Reckoning.

 Producer Neal H. Moritz said in an interview that they want to stay true to the mythologies as a whole of the Highlander series, acknowledging that there are certain things between all the different Highlanders, but to stay faithful in what the original film delivered, while presenting the new version for old and new fans of the franchise.

 Twilight series writer Melissa Rosenberg was attached to write Highlander script in 2011.
 Justin Lin was still attached to direct, but in August, Lin dropped out of the film due to commitments to other projects.

 In 2012, director Juan Carlos Fresnadillo later signed on to direct the remake.
-Vinnie Jones and Ray Stevenson were rumored to be considered for the role of The Kurgan.
+Vinnie Jones and Ray Stevenson were rumored for the role of The Kurgan.
 Ryan Reynolds was confirmed to play Connor MacLeod.
-Later in December, Fresnadillo left the project due to creative differences and Reynolds also dropped out of the film.Ryan Reynolds Exits 'Highlander' Reboot at Summit (Exclusive)Highlander: The Series writer and executive producer David Abramowitz was reported to polish the film's script in 2013.
+Later in December, Fresnadillo left the project due to creative differences and Reynolds also dropped out of the film.

+Highlander: The Series writer and executive producer David Abramowitz was reported to polish the film's script in 2013.
 Cedric Nicolas-Troyan was hired to direct in October.
 The following year in November, the studio wanted actor Tom Cruise in the role of Ramírez, but Cruise was busy shooting Mission: Impossible – Rogue Nation and was reportedly not considering future projects at that time.
-James Jaysen Bryhan has since been rumored to play Ramírez.
+James Jaysen Bryhan was rumored to play Ramírez.

 Wrestler turned actor Dave Bautista was cast as The Kurgan in February 2015.
-Nicolas-Troyan said that he was still involved with the reboot, but later in November of 2016, Chad Stahelski was confirmed to direct, and Ryan J. Condal was brought for the script.
-Stahelski revealed that the reboot was in "heavy development mode" in June 2020.
+Nicolas-Troyan was still involved with the reboot, but later in November 2016, Chad Stahelski was confirmed to direct, and Ryan J. Condal was brought for the script.
+The reboot was in "heavy development mode" since June 2020.

-Henry Cavill was in talks to have a lead role in the reboot as of May 2021, although his exact character is unknown.
+Henry Cavill was in talks to have a lead role in the reboot as of May 2021, but his role was unknown at the time until two years later.
+In June 2025, Russell Crowe signed on in the role of Ramirez.

+In autumn of 2023, Lionsgate, owner of Summit Entertainment, was moving forward with the reboot, with Cavill starring as MacLeod and Stahelski still attached to direct from a screenplay by Mike Finch.
+The budget of the film is reportedly over $100 million and producers on the project include Joshua Davis, Moritz, Stahelski and Louise Rosner.
+Lionsgate intended to sell the film to international distributors at the 2023 American Film Market and filming was expected to begin in early 2024.
+In April 2025, Amazon MGM Studios and Scott Stuber acquired the reboot under the United Artists banner.
+Karen Gillan was cast as Heather that August, while Drew McIntyre joined a month later as MacLeod's brother Angus.